shunmian/myblog/_posts/-13 Clean Code/2018-10-01-Clean Code copy.md

 8. Whenever you need to go to the implementation detail to figure out what does that name mean, the name is not good.

+#### V3: Functions

+1. Function should be small <= 20 loc
+2. Function in small scope should have long descriptive names
+3. Work with legacy code.
+Write test first, then refactor should not violate the test, which guard your change.
+4. refactor large function to a class with several small functions
+5. Focus on readability instead of function call overhead.

 ## 2 参考资料 ##